-Central Baptist Theological Seminary maintains various records concerning students in order to document their academic progress.
-In order to preserve students' rights to privacy, as well as to conform to federal law, the seminary has established certain policies and procedures to govern the handling of student records.
+Central Baptist Theological Seminary maintains various records concerning students to document their academic progress.
+To preserve students' rights to privacy, as well as to conform to federal law, the seminary has established certain policies and procedures to govern the handling of student records.